Training

 Children with disabilities and high intensity needs who receive early intervention therapy experience improvement in their motor, cognitive, and communication development.
 Nationally, there is a need for highly qualified OTs, PTs, and SLPs to work in early intervention (EI) and early childhood (EC).

-Interdisciplinary Related Services Personnel Preparation for Early Childhood (INSPIRE) will train University of Florida OT, PT, and SLP students to better serve young children with disabilities and high intensity needs.
-A total of forty-five students, over the course of five years, will engage in a specialized curriculum consisting of enriched entry-level education and enhanced clinical training to support successful employment in early intervention and early childhood programs.
+Interdisciplinary Related Services Personnel Preparation for Early Childhood (INSPIRE) trains University of Florida OT, PT, and SLP students to better serve young children with disabilities and high intensity needs.
+Forty-seven students, over the course of five years, have engaged in a specialized curriculum consisting of enriched entry-level education and enhanced clinical training to support successful employment in early intervention and early childhood programs.

 Funded by the US Department of Education

-The five-year program is funded by a $1.24 million grant from the Department of Education.
-Three students per year from each participating program (OT, PT, SLP) will be funded by the program.
-These INSPIRE scholars will receive stipends to cover one full year of tuition.
-After graduation, scholars will complete a service obligation of two years employment in an early intervention or school setting.
+The program is funded by a $1.24 million grant from the Department of Education through September, 2024.
+Three students per year from each participating program (OT, PT, SLP) were funded and received stipends to cover one full year of tuition.
+After graduation, scholars complete a service obligation of two years employment in an early intervention or school setting.

-Led by project director, Christine Myers, Ph.D., OTR/L, with co-directors, Claudia Sesesac, Ph.D., P.T., PCS, and Kristen Lewandowski, INSPIRE scholars will participate in coursework using effective coaching and consultative models to enhance the intensity of individualized intervention for children with disabilities who have high intensity needs.
-Scholars will also receive mentoring from local therapists, participate in simulation experiences and complete a pediatric fieldwork/internship.
-Other key personnel include: Kim Dunleavy, PhD, MOMT, PT, OCS; Amy Blue, PhD; Bill McGehee, PT, PhD; and George Hack, PhD.
+Led by project director, Christine Myers, PhD, OTR/L, with co-directors, Claudia Sesesac, PhD, PT, PCS, and Kristen Lewandowski, MA, CCC-SLP., and project evaluator, Kim Dunleavy, PhD., PT, OCS, INSPIRE scholars participate in coursework using effective coaching and consultative models to enhance the intensity of individualized intervention for children with disabilities who have high intensity needs.
+Scholars also receive mentoring from local therapists, participate in simulation experiences and complete a pediatric fieldwork/internship.